joeflack4/IceHrmOS--Home-Health-Edition/README.md

 ## Installation

-There currently no distinction between relase and the source code on this repo.
+There is currently no difference between releases and the source code in this repo.
 Start by cloning or downloading.

 Copy the downloaded file to the path you want to install in your server and extract.